BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_conventions.rst

 .. note::

-    Admonishments are sort of like a seperate section that the reader needs to pay attention to.
+    Admonishments are sort of like a separate section that the reader needs to pay attention to.

 Admonishments that can be used are the following(in order of seriousness):